 Amazon has long been the king of e-commerce, but retail giants Walmart and Target have recently accelerated efforts to get a larger piece of the pie.

-Last year, we published a report that found that Walmart was cheaper than Amazon after comparing the prices of 50 identical items.
+Last year, we published a report on Walmart vs. Amazon that found that Walmart was cheaper than Amazon after comparing the prices of 50 identical items.
 This year, we ran a similar analysis and found that Amazon is cheaper than Target, but once again is more expensive than Walmart.

 While Amazon has long been considered the most convenient option for buying practically anything online, Walmart and Target are getting competitive.
 The latter two both offer free two-day shipping on orders of $35 and over without any membership required.